mckennapsean/dissertation/content/06-security.md

 security professionals participated in the study: five analysts, four managers.
 Each participant took part in a one-hour long think-aloud session, conducted by one moderator with an observer taking notes, both of whom are co-authors on this paper.
-Each session contained a scripted walkthrough of the prototype, several prescribed tasks to complete, open-ended questions about how users would use the prototype, and distribution of a system usability scale [@brooke1996sus].
+Each session contained a scripted walk through of the prototype, several prescribed tasks to complete, open-ended questions about how users would use the prototype, and distribution of a system usability scale [@brooke1996sus].